Skip to content

 The institutionalization of compassion (AF17) and benevolence (AF18) in the political domain, using institutional power to help those suffering from harmful differences toward better conditions of unfolding.

-But AP4’s warning applies with special force in the political domain: benevolence without compassion easily degenerates into condescension.
-When a welfare state distributes resources without compassion (without genuine recognition of the recipients as fellow agents with their own existential tendencies), the act of “helping” becomes an exercise of power that reinforces the very asymmetry it claims to address.
-“I shall save you” is the posture of political pride (AF12) disguised as benevolence.
-Genuine political benevolence preserves the dignity of those it aids; it creates conditions for their own movement toward lucidity (P10: you cannot walk toward lucidity in someone else’s place) rather than imposing a predetermined vision of the good.
+But AP4’s warning applies with special force here: benevolence without compassion easily degenerates into condescension.
+When a welfare state distributes resources without genuine recognition of the recipients as fellow agents with their own existential tendencies, “helping” becomes an exercise of power that reinforces the very asymmetry it claims to address.
+“I shall save you” is the posture of political pride (AF12) wearing the costume of benevolence.
+This is the strange combination many encounter in bureaucratic welfare systems: material assistance delivered alongside existential indifference, the person reduced to a variable in an optimization function rather than met as an agent.
+Genuine political benevolence insists that the manner of aid matters, not only its quantity; it preserves the dignity of those it helps and creates conditions for their own movement toward lucidity (P10), instead of imposing a predetermined vision of the good.

 XII.3.5 · Political Fear